Summerhill, Dublin

 Summerhill (Cnoc an tSamhraidh) is a mainly residential area of Dublin, Ireland, on the Northside of the city.
-It is located roughly in the area bordered by Gardiner Street in the west, Mountjoy Square, Ballybough in the north, northeast and east, and Talbot Street and Amiens Street in the south and southeast.
+Its approximate borders are Gardiner Street in the west, Mountjoy Square, Ballybough in the north, northeast and east, and Talbot Street and Amiens Street in the south and southeast.
 The name derives from the eponymous street of Summerhill Parade.
-It is one of the most densely populated and economically deprived areas of the city.
+It is one of the city's most densely populated and economically deprived areas.

 History

 Prior to wholesale redevelopment in the second half of the 18th century, Summerhill Parade formed one of the main routes through and out of the city to the north from the Bridge of Dublin to the bridge at Ballybough over the River Tolka.

 18th century

 The area was mostly developed in the last quarter of the 18th century around the same time as the development of Mountjoy Square with terraces of large four-storey over basement red brick Georgian houses along streets such as Summerhill Parade, Buckingham Street and Gardiner Street.
 The northern side of Summerhill Parade was developed first.